dtoczala/ibm-cloud-landing-page/README.md

 - [Lionel's Bluemix Help](http:/ibm.biz/bluemixhelp) - this page is an "unofficial" collection of links done by Lionel Mace.
 Nice collection of places to start from.
 - [Common Bluemix ID and Billing Questions](https://www.ibm.com/blogs/bluemix/2017/08/common_qa/) - great guide on common Bluemix ID and billing questions with good answers.
 We use this a lot.
 - [Bluemix Annoyances and Work Arounds](docs/bluemix-faq.md) - sub-page with guidance on how to work around some of the minor annoyances you might encounter with Bluemix.

+## Architecting Cloud Applications

+In traditional Enterprise application development it is assumed that the underlying infrastructure has 99.999% availability and that applications can be scaled by adding more hardware.
+The ops focus is largely at the infrastructure level.
+Cloud applications are more typically based on [micro-service architectures](https://www.ibm.com/devops/method/content/architecture/microservices/), which put the ops and reliability focus on the application.
+This distinction is important and critical, and it represents a paradigm shift for most application architects and developers.

+### References for Further Reading
+- [What are Microservices?](https://developer.ibm.com/cloud-microservices/) - a quick discussion of microservices and how they work with Agile development practices and Cloud infrastructures.
+Good overview.

 ---
 # Bluemix Services and APIs